jiajiagao1231/electrooptical-materials/README.md

 3. **Input Structure**:

 4. **Specify the File**:
     - Click on the box next to "Structure file type" under the "molecular structure" section (labeled as 2 in Figure 4).
-Default is XYZ.
+Default is xyz.
     - Click on the box next to "Structure file" under the "Molecular structure" section (labeled as 3 in Figure 4).
 Note that this is not the same button as the third step in Figure 2.
     - A pop-up will appear where you can select the file from the list.
 Select the appropriate file "DTF-Turbomole_1/outputs/final_structure.xyz" (see Figure 9, number 4).
 This will make the WANO take the optimized structure from the DFT-Turbomole WANO as the initial input for hyperpolarizability calculation.